Genetic history of North Africa: Autosomal DNA

 Hodgson et al. 2014 found a distinct non-African ancestry component among Northeastern Africans (dubbed "Ethio-Somali"), which split from other West-Eurasian ancestries, and is most closely related to the North African (Maghrebi), and Arabian ancestry components.
-Both would have entered Africa during a pre-agricultural period (between 12,000 to 23,000 years ago).
+Both would have entered Africa during a pre-agricultural period (between 12,000 and 23,000 years ago).
 This component is suggested to have been present in considerable amounts among the Proto-Afroasiatic-speaking peoples.
 The authors argue that the Ethio-Somali component and the Maghrebi component descended from a single ancestral lineage, which split from the Arabian lineage and migrated into Africa from the Middle East.
 That is, a common ancestral population migrated into Africa through Sinai and then split into two, with one branch continuing west across North Africa and the other heading south into the HOA.

 A 2015 study by Dobon et al. identified another ancestral autosomal component of West Eurasian origin that is common to many modern Afro-Asiatic-speaking populations in Northeast Africa.
 Known as the Coptic component, it peaks among Egyptian Copts, including those who settled in Sudan over the past two centuries.
 The Coptic component evolved out of a main North African and Middle Eastern ancestral component that is shared by other Egyptians and also found at high frequencies among other populations in Northern Africa.
 The scientists suggest that this points to a common origin for the general population of Egypt.
 They also associate the Coptic component with Ancient Egyptian ancestry, without the later minority Medieval Era Arabian and sub-Saharan African influence that is present among other Egyptians.

 According to a paper published in 2017, most of the genetic studies on North African populations agree with a limited correlation between genetics and geography, showing a high population heterogeneity in the region (without strong differences between Arabs and Berbers).
 Northern African populations have been described as a mosaic of North African (Taforalt), Middle Eastern, European (Early European Farmers) and sub-Saharan ancestries.